 From 5 October 2020, we say farewell to Tier 4 and welcome the “Student route and Child Student route” under the new points-based system to attract the best and brightest international students from across the globe.
 There will be no limit on the number of international students who can come to the UK, to help to increase the total number of international students choosing to study in the UK higher education system each year to 600,000 by 2030, as set out in the government’s International Education Strategy.

 This means the UK’s world leading education sector can continue to welcome talented and high potential students to its globally renowned universities, further education English language colleges, and independent schools.
-The new system offers much more flexibility, such as switching into the student route from within the UK, allows for application for entry to be filed six months in advance, waives meeting the English language and financial requirements with extension applications, and removes study time limits for postgraduate courses.
+The new student immigrations rules offer much more flexibility such as switching into the student route from within the UK; allow for application for entry to be filed six months in advance; waive meeting the English language and financial requirements with extension applications, and remove study time limits for postgraduate courses.
 Sponsors will, however, still need to maintain their sponsor compliance duties, and academic progression is still very much key to continued studies to pave the way for international graduates who desire a future career in the UK.

 For the first time, UK Research and Innovation (UKRI) will be able to endorse applicants from the scientific and research community.
 To help facilitate this, the government announced that the Office for Talent will cut unnecessary red tape and make it easier for international scientists, researchers and innovators to come to the UK to live and work.
 This visa route offers much flexibility, with permission of up to five years for a single application and no confirmed job offer required.
 In addition, there is no English language or maintenance requirement, although an endorsement from a Home Office approved list of selected UK industry is required and immigration health surcharges apply.